Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Introduction

 We propose Locating Intervention Target (LIT) algorithm which returns the observed variables that are intervention targets.
 LIT has two main phases: the recovery phase and the matching phase.
 In the recovery phase, through a contrastive-learning approach, the exogenous noises corresponding to intervention targets are recovered up to some permutation and component-wise invertible transformation\footnote{In the paper, whenever we say that some exogenous noises can be recovered, it means that they are recovered up to some permutation and component-wise invertible transformation.}.
 In the matching phase, the recovered exogenous noises are matched to their corresponding observed variables (if any)\footnote{It is noteworthy that a recovered exogenous noise may correspond to a latent variable.
 In that case, it should not be matched with any observed variable.} by performing conditional independence (CI) tests.
-The main contributions of this paper are: \begin{itemize} \item \new{For the recovery phase, we provide identifiability results for {recovering the exogenous noises whose distributions change across the environments}.
-In particular, in nonlinear causal models with exogenous noises belonging to an exponential family, the recovery is possible under some mild invertibility assumption (Assumption \ref{assump:tidleg}(a)) for causally sufficient systems (i.e., there are no latent confounders).
-For systems with latent variables, under some further assumptions (Assumption \ref{assump:tidleg}(b)), we show that the recovery is still possible (Proposition \ref{prop:recover_sources}). } \item \new{For the matching phase, we prove that LIT algorithm recovers the true intervention targets for causally sufficient systems using the recovered exogenous noises (Theorem \ref{th:main}).
-LIT algorithm requires only quadratic number of CI tests while previous work \citep{jaber2020causal} requires exponential number of CI/invariance tests with respect to number of variables in the system.
-In the presence of latent confounders, we show that LIT algorithm returns a superset of true intervention targets and present a graphical characterization for the recovery output (Theorem \ref{th:main_latent}).
-Unlike previous work, LIT algorithm allows for latent confounders to change across environments.
-Moreover, for the setting studied in the literature (i.e., all latent confounders are not changing across environments), our recovery output is more informative than the state-of-the-art (see Remark \ref{remark:comparison} for more details). } \item \new{Experimental results show that LIT outperforms previous work in recovering intervention targets in the presence of latent confounders or when the underlying SCM is nonlinear.} \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item For the recovery phase, we provide identifiability results for {recovering the exogenous noises whose distributions change across the environments}.
+In particular, in nonlinear causal models with exogenous noises from an exponential family, the recovery is possible under some mild invertibility assumption (Assumption \ref{assump:tidleg}(a)) for causally sufficient systems (i.e., there are no latent confounders).
+For systems with latent confounders, under some further assumptions (Assumption \ref{assump:tidleg}(b)), we show that the recovery is still possible (Proposition \ref{prop:recover_sources}). \item For the matching phase, we prove that LIT algorithm recovers the true intervention targets for causally sufficient systems using the recovered exogenous noises (Theorem \ref{th:main}).
+LIT algorithm requires merely quadratic number of CI tests.
+In comparison, previous work of \citep{jaber2020causal} required an exponential number of CI/invariance tests with respect to number of variables in the system.
+In the presence of latent confounders, we show that LIT algorithm returns a superset of true intervention targets and present a graphical characterization of the output of recovery (Theorem \ref{th:main_latent}). \new{Unlike previous work, LIT algorithm allows latent confounders to change across environments.
+Moreover, for the setting studied in the literature (i.e., when latent confounders do not change across environments), our recovery output is more informative than the state-of-the-art (see Remark \ref{remark:comparison} for more details). } \item Our experimental results show that LIT outperforms previous work in recovering intervention targets in the presence of latent confounders as well as when the underlying SCM is nonlinear. \end{itemize}